 Leave of Absence Facts

-- You can take a Leave of Absence for just one quarter or up to one year at a time, which can then be extended to a second year if you desire.
+- After your first year, you can take a Leave of Absence for just one or two quarters, or up to one year at a time, which can then be extended to a second year if you desire.

 - You’re normally allowed 8 quarters of Leave total during your Stanford career.
 These can either be taken continuously or spread out over a period of time.
 For academic year 2020-21, a leave of absence taken in Autumn, Winter, Spring or Summer quarter will not count towards the eight-quarter maximum for undergraduates.
 See the Registrar's website for more details.

 - If you have Cardinal Care for your health insurance, you can use your insurance while on Leave.
 You will be covered through August 31 of the current academic year; see Vaden's Cardinal Care website for more details.

 - Your Stanford email will keep working during the duration of your Leave of Absence, as reported on this Stanford IT site.

 - So long as you return on the date indicated on your Leave of Absence form, there's no special process you have to go through to register for courses.
 Once Axess opens for enrollment for your return quarter, you should be able to enroll as normal.
 But keep in mind that you'll still have to apply for housing and for financial aid (if applicable), and that these processes have their own deadlines.

 - Need to take more time?
 If you are away from Stanford for more than 8 total quarters, technically your student status becomes Discontinued.
 But don’t be intimidated!
 Discontinued students are still welcome to return to the university after submitting a Request to Return and Register.